 Indiana Needs to Lead the Nation in Digital 4.0

 The industrial revolutions have been powering transformational changes in human society for centuries.
-In fact, we are on the fourth industrial revolution, commonly known as the Industry 4.0.
+In fact, we are on the fourth industrial revolution powered by artificial intelligence, commonly known as the Industry 4.0.
 Each revolution was marked by clear and identifiable technological advances that resulted in higher outputs in goods and services and in workforce productivity:

 First Industrial Revolution | Industry 1.0